Skip to content

 The new Ghost Rider, Danny Ketch debuted in Ghost Rider vol. 2, #1 (May 1990).
 In 1998, the series ended with a cliffhanger (issue #93) that was only resolved nine years later as Ghost Rider Finale (Jan 2007).

-There are big holes in the collected editions for that era.
+Part of this era had been previously reprinted in several trades but with big holes.
 Some issues, but not all, by far, are also available in a digital form.

 The Johnny Blaze Reading Order, part.
 2 (feat.
 Danny Ketch)